Having Had No Predecessor to Imitate, He Had No Successor Capable of Imitating Him

 Sometimes the bottleneck to scientific progress is not data, but hypotheses.
 And hypotheses tend to be trickier to acquire.
 The problem was finally solved in 1915 when Einstein introduced general relativity, which perfectly predicted Mercury's perihelion advance without any ad hoc hypotheses or fudge factors.

 To sum things up: your brain is a black box that "you" feed hard problems to and occasionally get answers from which "you" could never consciously discover, based on some alchemical mixture of conscious work, intuition, heuristics, thought experiments, and other impenetrable subconscious processes.
-Nobody knows how or why this magical meat works, and the continued upward techonomic trajectory of our civilization fundamentally depends on its continued operation.
-Get on it, Progress Studies!
+Nobody knows how or why this magical meat works, nobody has even proposed a set of rules that might approximate the abduction process, and the continued upward techonomic trajectory of our civilization fundamentally depends on its continued operation.

 To understand this system we have to start with a short refresher on Homer's meter, the dactylic hexameter: five dactyls (a long syllable followed by two short ones, —UU) plus a spondee (— —) or trochee (—U) at the end: